BDC Hamburger Icon

 Payroll card FAQs

-Determining whether direct deposit or a payroll card is better for your business depends on your situation and preferences.
-If most of your employees do not have a bank account, it may be easier and cheaper to use payroll cards.
-Payroll card fees can add up.
-Some cards have very few associated fees, while others charge a fee for regular monthly use, like withdrawing funds from an ATM.
-Also, only some cards offer the option to deposit non-payroll money onto them.
+Whether you use direct deposit or a direct deposit alternative like payroll cards depends on your situation, employees and preferences.
+If most of your employees don't have a bank account, payroll cards may be easier and cheaper.
+However, be aware that payroll card fees vary and can add up.
+Some cards have very few associated fees while others charge a fee for regular monthly use, such as withdrawing funds from an ATM.

 Transferring money from your payroll card to a bank account can be complicated or straightforward, depending on which payroll card provider you choose.
-Some services build it into their offerings, while others require you to call the bank or payroll card provider.
+Some services build this capability into their offerings via an online portal while others require you to call the bank or payroll card provider.

 Did you find this content helpful?